-- When planning your time in Barcelona, be sure to consider attractions you want to visit that are not covered by the Barcelona Pass, such as the Sagrada Família, Museu Nacional d’Art de Catalunya, Barcelona Cathedral (free entry), Park Güell, Museu Picasso, and the Barcelona Zoo.
+- When planning your time in Barcelona, be sure to consider attractions you want to visit that are not covered by the Barcelona Pass, such as the Sagrada Família, Museu Nacional d’Art de Catalunya, Barcelona Cathedral (free entry), Park Güell, and Museu Picasso.
 Don’t forget to factor in things like wandering around the Gothic Quarter, lying on the beach, shopping, and visiting some of the city’s parks.
 Plan your days so that you can maximize your Barcelona Pass days and visit the rest of the attractions on your list on other days that do not take away from getting the most out of your Pass.
 Unfortunately Barcelona does not have many free museums or attractions, but be sure to note any free days for places you want to visit as several Barcelona museums offer free admission days once a week or once a month (generally on Sundays).

 - Note for Antoni Gaudí lovers, this pass covers five of the city’s many Gaudí sites (Casa Batlló, Casa Milá, Colònia Güell, Gaudí Exhibtiion Centre, and Gaudí Experiència 4D).
 If you purchase a 2 day Barcelona Pass and only visit the Gaudí sites and use the HOHO sightseeing bus ticket, you’ll essentially break even in terms of cost (€104 individual tickets vs. €109 pass), but you also get skip the line access at Casa Milá which can save you time.
 However, you’ll save money if you visit any additional attractions or take any of the tours included on the Pass.